 The term "Neuro-Linguistic Programming" refers to the connection between the neurological processes (neuro), language (linguistic) and behavioural patterns that have been learned through experience (programming) and can be organized to achieve specific goals in life.

-Now NLP has gained popularity within the personal development and business realms and has been used by top businessmen and managers, famous sports stars and anyone who wants to be at the top of their game.
+NLP has gained popularity within the personal development and business realms and is used by top businesspeople, famous sports stars, and anyone who wants to be at the top of their game.

 If you are a human being, and you are equipped with a neurological system and an imagination, then as long as you are willing, that's really all that I need to start helping you.